On this page

 If your client manages their payroll using HMRC's Basic PAYE Tools, please be aware that HMRC will not assess your client’s staff or supply information to their pension provider.

-This tool allows you to work out if you have any staff who need to be put into a pension scheme.
+The tool allows you to work out if you have any staff who need to be put into a pension scheme, and how much you must pay in contributions into it.

 In order to use this tool to work out contributions you will need to have agreed with the chosen pension scheme: